-Thanos solar repellent protects your lawn with no poison and chemicals and is safe even for your pets because the sonic impulses travel underground and can’t be heard above the soil.
+Thanos solar repellent protects your lawn with no vole poisons and chemicals and is safe even for your pets because the sonic impulses travel underground and can’t be heard above the soil.
 The device is corrosion-resistant and waterproof, so you can use it in all weather conditions.

 This is a natural product with a peppermint scent that will help you to get rid of rodents both inside your house and outdoors.

 It’s ready to use, so you just need to shake the bottle and spray with the help of a heavy duty trigger sprayer that comes with this repellent.
 This spray doesn’t stink, so you can use it indoors: in basements, cellars, attics, garages.

 Repellent contains only natural ingredients and is safe to be used on plants, trees and shrubs.
 It’s waterproof and protects the treated area for up to 3 months.